 The rest of the 100 (in alphabetical order): Rimas Kapeskas, UPS

-Rimas Kapeskas joined postal delivery company UPS’s corporate venturing unit, UPS Strategic Enterprise Fund, as managing director in 2011, 14 years after its launch in 1997.
+Rimas Kapeskas joined postal delivery company UPS’s corporate venturing unit, UPS Strategic Enterprise Fund, as managing director in 2011, 14 years after its launch in 1997 but with a wealth of experience.

 Impinj raised $67.2m when it priced its initial public offering at $14 a share, which was at the top of its $12 to $14 range.
 Founded in 2000, Impinj produces technology that uses integrated-circuit tags to identify, track and locate items such as clothing, medical supplies, auto parts, driving licences, food and luggage, and then to send the data to businesses that manage, sell or transport them.